urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

   Map doesn't belong to Collection interface because some methods of the Collection interface cannot be used in Map Allows key-value pairs, called entries, where all keys must be unique Includes the inner class Map.Entry
-  Assigns an index using the keys hashCode() method, this is the reason why members appear to be unordered when added to a Map,
+  Assigns an index using the keys hashCode() method,
+    this is the reason why members appear to be unordered when added to a Map Uniqueness check is based on the equals() method, so key must be Object type, not primitive
-    then checks for uniqueness based on the equals() method Contains the methods
+  Contains the methods
     size(), isEmpty(), containsKey(), containsValue(), get(), put(), putAll(), remove(), putAll(), clear(), keySet(), values(), entrySet(), getOrDefault(),